OSVVM/osvvm.github.io/README.md

 Open Source VHDL Verification Methodology (OSVVM) provides utility and model libraries that simplify your FPGA and ASIC verification tasks.
-Using these libraries one can create a simple, readable, and powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.
+Using these libraries you can create a simple, readable, and powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.